Melville Wilkinson

-Captain Melville Cary Wilkinson (1835–1898) is best known as the founder and superintendent of the Forest Grove Indian School (later changed to Chemawa Indian School), at Salem, Oregon.
-Like his east coast counterpart Richard Henry Pratt, Wilkinson was an assimilationist who believed that forced education was a solution to the “Indian question.”
+Melville Cary Wilkinson (November 14, 1835 – October 5, 1898) was an American soldier and educator.
+He was the founder and superintendent of the Forest Grove Indian School (later changed to Chemawa Indian School), at Salem, Oregon.
+He also worked at Howard University, where he taught military subjects to Black students.

+Wilkinson was a veteran of the U.S. Civil War and the Indian Wars.
+He was killed by Ojibwe Indians at the Battle of Sugar Point in 1898 during a state of unrest.

 Early life

 Melville Cary Wilkinson was born in Scottsburg, New York, on November 14, 1835.
+His father was a Methodist Reverend who raised him to be devoutly religious.
 He worked during his early years in the mercantile and railroad businesses.
-At the onset of the Civil War, Wilkinson enlisted in the Union army, and was promoted to lieutenant and captain of the 107th New York Volunteer Infantry.
+At the onset of the American Civil War, Wilkinson enlisted in the Union Army, and was promoted to Lieutenant and Captain in the 107th New York Volunteer Infantry.

 Military and educational career

 During the Battle of Antietam on September 17, 1862, Wilkinson was injured and forced to serve the remainder of the war as an officer in the Veterans Reserve Corps.

 Howard University

 After the war, Wilkinson decided to turn to teaching.
 For a year he taught military science at Howard University, and then was appointed as an aide-de-camp to Major General Oliver Otis Howard––then President of Howard University and the Commissioner of the Freedman’s Bureau.
 It was during this time when Wilkinson made his first significant contribution to Indian education.
 While Howard University’s main focus at the time was to educate freed slaves, Wilkinson argued that there should also be an opportunity for Indians to attend the college.
 In 1872, Wilkinson spent a year with General Howard in the Southwest, helping to resolve problems with the Apache tribe.
 Between 1871 and 1875, Howard successfully enrolled several Indian children.
 This was an early milestone for the creation of off-reservation boarding schools, which Wilkinson would later be a part of.